EPSIBordeaux/ansible-deployment/README.md

 2. Copy `group_vars/all.example` as `group_vars/all` and edit it to fit your needs.

+    > Hints for a quick setup
+    > - Search and replace for every terms surrounded by `<>`.

 3. Add your public keys in `keys` folder.

 ### Root Setup

-- Check Server fingerprint, accept it if it match and exit
+- Check Server fingerprint, accept it (if it match) and exit

     ```bash
     ssh USER@SERVER